 Despite appropriate medical practice, physicians who prescribe opioids for pain may occasionally be misled by skillful patients who wish to obtain medications for purposes other than pain treatment, such as diversion for profit, recreational abuse, or maintenance of an addicted state.
 The physician who is never duped by such patients may be denying appropriate relief to patients with significant pain all too often.
 Physicians who are practicing medicine in good faith and who use reasonable medical judgment regarding the prescription of opioids for the treatment of pain should not be held responsible for the willful and deceptive behavior of patients who successfully obtain opioids for non-medical purposes. (p.
 129-133)

 There is no need for families to suffer from Methadone Addiction and Oxycontin Addiction.
-Suboxone outpatient detox in Bonita Springs, Naples, Fort Myers, and South Florida call Dr. Leonard Lado.
+Suboxone outpatient detox in Bonita Springs, Naples, Fort Myers, and South Florida call Leonard A Lado MD.
 Schedule your first narcotic addiction recovery evaluation without waiting any further.